Park Güell Timed Entry Tickets

 Exploring Park Güell involves a lot of walking, given that its architectural features include uneven paths and multiple steps.
 We recommend wearing comfortable walking shoes and carrying a bottle of water.

-For visitors with mobility problems, Park Güell offers one free wheelchair for hire (subject to availability).
+For visitors with mobility problems, Park Güell offers two free wheelchairs for hire (subject to availability).
 The tourist coach car park has three places for people with reduced mobility.

 All the recognizable and famous portions of Park Guell are located in a zone that includes lots of uphill climbs and stairs so comfortable walking shoes are recommended.
 Access to the park is regulated in order to renovate and preserve this portion of the Park.